TOPIC Research Group

 We use this knowledge to develop and evaluate novel prevention and treatment approaches, using a broad range of methods (qualitative, quantitative; interviews, surveys, longitudinal, experimental, RCTs , systematic reviews etc).
 All of our work is underpinned by close consultation with children, young people, parents/carers, and practitioners to ensure that we are developing evidence-based solutions that can be implemented in practice.

-Research Studies within the group:
+Research Studies within the TOPIC group:

-2. Theme Name: Adolescent anxiety disorders
+1. Theme name: Adolescent anxiety disorders

-Lead name: Polly Waite
+Research Lead: Polly Waite

 We are conducting research on the development, maintenance and psychological treatment of anxiety disorders in adolescents.
 The majority of treatment trials for anxiety disorders in children and young people have either not included adolescents or include them in relatively small numbers and therefore our research focuses on identifying key maintenance factors within this age group in order to ultimately develop targeted, developmentally appropriate treatments with optimal outcomes.
 The research uses a broad range of methods (including experimental and qualitative methods, clinical trials and systematic reviews), with adolescents from both clinical and community settings (such as schools).